waylan/mddoc/README.md

 While there are various tools out there to automatically generate documentation from source code, I wanted something light-weight that could easily be incorporated into various other tools.
-Additionally, I have never been fond of tools which create an entire website automagically from source code.
+Additionally, I have never been fond of tools which create an entire website auto-magically from source code.
 I believe that the best documentation is hand-crafted prose.
 However, when the same documentation is duplicated in the source code and in the documentation for a project, they can diverge over time.
 And it is not very DRY to have to edit the documentation in two locations.